High Court of Tanzania

 20 July 1981

-Applicants' appeal allowed: prosecution failed to prove unlawful assault beyond reasonable doubt; convictions quashed.
+Appeal allowed where prosecution failed to prove assault beyond reasonable doubt; conviction quashed and sentences set aside.

 20 July 1981